heroespatchnotes/heroes-talents/README.md

 ### Notes on key/value pairs

-* `shortName` is the hero's name with periods, dashes, apostrophes, spaces, and capitalization removed; it is currently used as the name of a hero's JSON file
+* `shortName` is the hero's name with periods, dashes, apostrophes, spaces, and capitalization removed; it is currently used as the name of a hero's JSON file and image
 * `manaCost` is a string due to several Heroes (Azmodan, Arthas, etc.) having channeled abilities with per-second mana costs
 * `abilityId` can be used to link a talent to its related ability.
     * Talents that create a new ability will have `abilityId` of `HeroName|Active`.
 Ex: Fear the Reaper (seen above), Bolt of the Storm
     * Talents granting changes to Basic Attacks or other passive effects will have `abilityId` of `HeroName|Passive`.
 Ex: On a Pale Horse (above), Burning Rage, Executioner
+* `talentTreeId` is the name of the talent as used in replay files
 * `sort` indicates the order of talents on that level/tier
 * `icon` is the image name for the talent from game files